edgedb/easy-edgedb/README.md

 - places that can have coffins are `Place` and all the types from it, plus `Ship`,
 - the best way to filter is by `.name`, but `HasCoffins` doesn't have this property.

-So maybe we can turn this type into something else called `HasNameAndCoffins`.
-We can put the `name` and `coffins` properties inside there.
+So maybe we can turn this type into something else called `HasNameAndCoffins`, and put the `name` and `coffins` properties inside there.
 This won't be a problem because every place needs a name and a number of coffins in our game.
 Remember, 0 coffins means that vampires can't stay in a place for long: just quick trips in at night before the sun rises.

 Here is the type with its new property.
 We'll give it two constraints: `exclusive` and `max_len_value` to keep names from being too long.